-Over 40-50 years 10 to 15 years 3 to 8 years

-The assets' residual values and useful lives are reviewed, and adjusted, if appropriate, at the end of each financial year.
-The effect of any change in either residual values or useful lives is accounted for prospectively.
+Freehold buildingsOver 40-50 yearsPlant and machinery10 to 15 yearsFixtures, fittings, tools and equipment, motor vehicles3 to 8 yearsThe assets' residual values and useful lives are reviewed, and adjusted, ifappropriate, at the end of each financial year.
+The effect of any change in eitherresidual values or useful lives is accounted for prospectively.